BIOTIN Overview Information

 BIOTIN Side Effects & Safety

-Biotin is LIKELY SAFE for most people when taken appropriately and by mouth.
+Biotin is LIKELY SAFE for most people when taken by mouth and appropriately or when applied to the skin as cosmetic products that contain 0.0001% to 0.6% biotin.
 Biotin is well tolerated when used at recommended dosages.
-It is POSSIBLY SAFE when injected into the muscles and used appropriately.
+It is POSSIBLY SAFE when given as a shot.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Biotin is POSSIBLY SAFE when used in recommended amounts during pregnancy and breast-feeding.